AhmedMahrous00/nft_visual_analysis/README.md

-# Replication Repo: Controlling Collection Leakage to Reveal Genuine Aesthetic Effects in NFT Pricing
+# Replication Repo: Demystifying the Role of Aesthetics in NFT Pricing: Model, Analysis, and Insights

 This repository contains the code to replicate the results presented in the paper "Controlling Collection Leakage to Reveal Genuine Aesthetic Effects in NFT Pricing".